wzrdk3lly/wzrdk3lly.github.io/crypto-infostealer.md

-# Malware Analysis: Levaraging Virus Total to Detonate and Analyze an Infostealer
+# Malware Analysis: Leveraging VirusTotal to Detonate and Analyze an Infostealer

 ### Context

-When analysing various fund loss cases, I'll ocaisionally stumble on malware targeting users SRPs.
+When analyzing various fund loss cases, I'll occasionally stumble on malware targeting users' SRPs.
 This is a simple breakdown of how you can analyze malware targeting crypto users and extract the proper IOCs from it.

 ### Summary

-When analyzing a case, I came into posession of an Infostealer that functioned as a fake MetaMask extension.
+When analyzing a case, I came into possession of an infostealer that functioned as a fake MetaMask extension.
 The fake MetaMask extension sends the password and private keys that a user creates or imports.
-The private keys are sent to the following C2 servers `lep.thxs.online` and `server.thxs.in`.
-In addition to this, the infostealer leveraged some pretty interesting tactics to extract data from their victims.
-The tactics included gaining access to the devices clipboard, monitoring network indicators, TLS Cert manipulation, and accessibilty services access.
+The private keys are sent to the following C2 servers: `lep.thxs.online` and `server.thxs.in`.
+In addition to this, the infostealer leveraged some pretty interesting tactics to extract data from its victims.
+The tactics included gaining access to the device's clipboard, monitoring network indicators, TLS cert manipulation, and accessibility services access.

 ### Technical Analysis

-When detonating the payload in a [virus total sandbox](https://www.virustotal.com/gui/file/82b5190dbff8383a5917ebd4f1f69b35a649bd7f0ae40ac2c17c5e1a4e899c0c/behavior) we learned of all the invasive procedures in addition to the UI that targest victims.
+When detonating the payload in a [VirusTotal sandbox](https://www.virustotal.com/gui/file/82b5190dbff8383a5917ebd4f1f69b35a649bd7f0ae40ac2c17c5e1a4e899c0c/behavior), we learned of all the invasive procedures in addition to the UI that targets victims.

 After detonating the malware, I was able to extract screenshots of it.
-Below is a screenshot showing the original UI translated to english.
+Below is a screenshot showing the original UI translated to English.
 This UI is meant to trick victims into sending their SRP (Secret Recovery Phrase) and password to the threat actors.
 The secret recovery phrase is central to accessing all of the crypto assets in a user's wallet.

 <center><img src="image-7.png"></center>

 I extracted and evaluated the method calls made in the Android sandbox.
-All of these method calls aren't necesarily malicious.
-They give insights into how the infostealer works under the hood.
+All of these method calls aren't necessarily malicious, but they give insights into how the infostealer works under the hood.

 ### **1. Clipboard Access**

-The malicious APK accessed the devices clipboard manager
+The malicious APK accessed the device's clipboard manager

 ```
 1android.content.ContextWrappergetSystemService#binder(#3686) com.example.metamask